School Science Lessons

 Ergine, (C16H17N3O), Indole Alkaloid

-Ergine, Lysergic acid amide, Lysergamide, (LSA), ergoline alkaloid, (derived from a hydride of an ergoline), South American folk medicine, hallucinogen.
+Ergine, Lysergic acid amide, Lysergamide, (LSA), ergoline alkaloid, South American folk medicine, hallucinogen.

 See diagram: Ergine.